whisperpine/reonic-devops-challenge/SUBMISSION.md

 ### How to test it

-For end-to-end test, just open the URL of API Gateway (either in a browser or by `curl` command).
-For satefy reasons (though it's public accessible), I choose to not include the URL directly in this document.
+For end-to-end test, just open the URL of the API Gateway (either in a browser or by `curl` command).
+For satefy reasons (though it's publicly accessible), I choose to not include the URL directly in this document.
 Thus you can find the URL in the AWS Console (I assume you have the permission to access the AWS Console):

 ![aws-console-end-to-end-test](./assets/aws-console-end-to-end-test.webp)